High School Writing Centers is a resource website for secondary school teachers, administrators, students, and community members.

 A student-staffed writing center is a place where high school writers work with each other in an effort to develop ideas, discover a thesis, overcome procrastination, create an outline, or revise a draft.
 Ultimately, writing centers help students become more effective writers.
 Writing centers come in all shapes and sizes; some WCenters have big budgets and their own rooms while others operate out of the back of a teacher's classroom or in the back corner of the library/media center.
 All WCenters have the potential to improve writing at a high school.

-"I am most exited about student-run writing centers because I think they can have a transformative effective in schools.
-Writing centers have the potential for changing writing in schools, By its very existence, a writing center provides a place where writing can be very visible in a school.
+"I am most excited about student-run writing centers because I think they can have a transformative effective in schools.
+Writing centers have the potential for changing writing in schools.
+By its very existence, a writing center provides a place where writing can be very visible in a school.
 A writing center can change the nature of student writing throughout the school.
 It may be too early to tell, yet I expect that [a school's writing center] will encourage its teachers to include more student writing among their performance tasks.
 A writing center creates a place where stages of the writing process, such as drafting and revising, can be honored... [it's not] a place for remediation but a forum for critical parts of the writing process." —Dave Goldfarb, Principal, Fairfax HS, Fairfax County Public School, VA

 Why have a student-staffed WCenter?